Focus on four main themes:

-In November 2010 the Royal Netherlands Embassy in Beijing approved the new project of Research on Theory and Practice concerning the Reform of the Administrative Litigation System in China.
-The project proposal is submitted jointly by the Law School of Wuhan University and ESL of EUR.
-The project will last for three years and will be implemented by the Centre for Protection of the Rights of Disadvantaged Citizens (CPRDC) of Wuhan University and the Erasmus China Law Centre of ESL.
+In November 2010 the Royal Netherlands Embassy in Beijing approved the project of Research on Theory and Practice concerning the Reform of the Administrative Litigation System in China.
+The project proposal was submitted jointly by the Law School of Wuhan University and ESL of EUR.
+The project lasted for three years and was implemented by the Centre for Protection of the Rights of Disadvantaged Citizens (CPRDC) of Wuhan University and the Erasmus China Law Centre of Erasmus School of Law.

 Goals of this project:

 - Establishing and managing legal aid centres specializing in handling administrative litigation cases in six Chinese universities;

 - Conducting empirical research on enforcement of the Administrative Litigation Law in China

 - Organizing an international conference: comparing Chinese and European administrative litigation systems

 - Organizing a training course on ‘skills in handling administrative litigation cases’ for lawyers